zenstruck/redirect-bundle/README.md

 7. Update your schema (``doctrine:schema:update --force``)

-# Hash tag redirects

-You can have hash tags in your source urls.
-This allows mutiple source paths with different hash tags in the database.
-Example:

-* foo/bar
-* foo/bar#baz
-* foo/bar#jaf

-Since the server cannot tell what the hashtag is, a template with some javascript is rendered.
-The javascript then determines where to redirect.
-Try to always have a non-hashed source available as a fallback.

 # Configuration

 By default the bundle simply intercepts your application's 404 errors and trys to find a matching entry in the database.